jkelleyrtp/dw1000-rs/README.md

-# DW1000
+# Rust DW1000 Driver

 ## Introduction

 Driver for the Decawave [DW1000] UWB transceiver, written in the [Rust] programming language.
-If you're using the DW1000 with a DWM1001 module or'a DWM1001-Dev board, please check out the [DWM1001 crate].
+If you're using the DW1000 with a DWM1001 module or a DWM1001-Dev board, please check out the [DWM1001 crate].

 [DW1000]: https://www.decawave.com/products/dw1000
 [Rust]: https://www.rust-lang.org/